Luvata/vlsp_viecap4h_gptteam_code/README.md

 ## Ablation study

-Our hypothesis is that in CLIP prefix caption architecture, both encoder (CLIP) and decoder (GPT) are pretrained models, only MLP was trained from scratch, so it could be the bottleneck if the size of training data is small.
+Our hypothesis is that in CLIP prefix caption architecture, both encoder (CLIP) and decoder (GPT) are pretrained models, only mapping network (MLP) was trained from scratch, so it could be the bottleneck if the size of training data is small.

-But since CLIP can encode both text and image into a same embedding space, we can make use of the billingual dataset to better generalize the bridging part (MLP) by joint training image captioning task (image to text) with translation task (text to text).
+But since CLIP can encode both text and image into a same embedding space, we can make use of the billingual dataset to better generalize the mapping network (MLP) by joint training image captioning task (image to Vietnamese caption) with translation task (English to Vietnamese), whereas both input images and input texts are encoded by CLIP.

 We run CLIP prefix caption with different configures, and the results also confirm that our hypothesis is correct.